RagamalikaK/5-Day-AI-Agents-Intensive-Google-/day3-multi-agent-systems/notes.md

 Let's build our first stateful agent, that can remember and have constructive conversations.

 ADK offers different types of sessions suitable for different needs.
 As a start, we'll start with a simple Session Management option (InMemorySessionService):

+Section 3: Persistent Sessions with DatabaseSessionService¶ While InMemorySessionService is great for prototyping, real-world applications need conversations to survive restarts, crashes, and deployments.
+Let's level up to persistent storage!

+3.1 Choosing the Right SessionService
+ADK provides different SessionService implementations for different needs:

+Service	Use Case	Persistence	Best For InMemorySessionService	Development & Testing	❌ Lost on restart	Quick prototypes DatabaseSessionService	Self-managed apps	✅ Survives restarts	Small to medium apps Agent Engine Sessions	Production on GCP	✅ Fully managed	Enterprise scale 3.2 Implementing Persistent Sessions
+Let's upgrade to DatabaseSessionService using SQLite.
+This gives us persistence without needing a separate database server for this demo.

+Let's create a chatbot_agent capable of having a conversation with the user.